thingsboard/thingsboard.github.io/docs/user-guide/integrations/opc-ua.md

  - Open and edit the **Root Rule Chain**.
  - Add the **rule chain** node.
- - Select the **Airconditioners** Rule Chain and connect it to the Message Type Switch Node using the following links labels:
+ - Select the **Airconditioners** Rule Chain and connect it to the Message Type Switch Node using the following link labels:
 **Attributes Updated** / **Post telemetry** / **RPC Request to Device**.

 ![image](/images/user-guide/integrations/opc-ua/root-rule-chain.png)